Theatre and Dance alumnus combines art with political activism

 Name: Brian Luck Majors: English and Theatre & Dance Minor: Education Advisors: Dr. Shirley Huston-Findley and Dr. Susanna Sacks This Independent Study explores the ways in which playwright […]

 Wooster Theatre and Dance majors choose diverse career paths.
-Some pursue advanced study at schools such as Yale, Rutgers, Ball State, Columbia, Boston University, Carnegie Mellon, Purdue, Ohio State, Florida State, The University of Illinois, and New York University.
+Some pursue advanced study at schools such as Yale, Rutgers, Ball State, Columbia, Boston University, Carnegie Mellon, Purdue, Ohio State, Florida State, Texas Tech, The University of Illinois, and New York University.
 Some work for professional theatre or dance companies, while others join arts organizations.

 The broad liberal arts background offered at Wooster and the research skills gained through I.S. prepare students for a wide variety of careers.